sshaufi/devops-training/README.md

 &nbsp;

 ## Usage
 This section demonstrates how to utilize this repository and the `run.sh` command for automating and simplifying various tasks.
+Additionally, I provide links to the STDOUT of all the commands.
 ### Updates with Ansible

 The [ansible-playbook](ansible-playbook) directory contains playbooks for all three servers and the inventory file [hosts](hosts).